 However, no one has a clear idea of what the general layout of the sanctuary of Athens looked like before the Greco-Persian Wars.
 It is not known with certainty whether there were several temples or if cults were practiced all together in one building known as the Old Temple with several cellas and from which only its foundations are left.
 It was assumed that this temple guarded the famous image of Athena Polias a primitive wooden idol.
 Athens was jointly inhabited by Dorians and Ionians in complete harmony.

-Phidias was a pupil of the great master of bronze Ageladas, and even though he started learning the bronze casting soon attained great proficiency in all techniques including painting under the influence of master painters like Polignoto.
-His first famous work executed on behalf of Cimon between 460 and 450 BC was a bronze sculpture of gigantic proportions (about 30 feet high) which was erected on the Acropolis near the Propylaea .
+Phidias was a pupil of the great master of bronze Ageladas, and even though he soon started learning the casting of bronze, he attained great proficiency in all techniques including painting under the influence of master painters like Polignoto.
+His first famous work executed on behalf of Cimon between 460 and 450 BCE was a bronze sculpture of gigantic proportions (about 30 feet high) which was erected on the Acropolis near the Propylaea .
 It was the Athena Prómakhos, that is “the one who fights in front line” to which Pliny called the “great bronze Minerva”.
 It was the largest metal statue ever casted in Athens.
-His second master piece was another image of Pallas Athena this time without the helmet, that between 451 and 448 executed on behalf of the Athenians who lived on the island of Lemnos.
-It was on a pedestal outdoors in the Acropolis of Athens and was known by the name of Lemnia.
-It was a bronze statue of slightly larger dimensions of the natural and was recognized as the most beautiful statue of Phidias.
+His second master piece was another image of Pallas Athena this time without the helmet, that he executed between 451 and 448 BCE on behalf of the Athenians who lived on the island of Lemnos.
+It was located outdoors on a pedestal in the Acropolis of Athens and was known by the name of Lemnia.
+It was a bronze statue of slightly larger dimensions than the natural and was recognized as the most beautiful statue of Phidias.
 Finally the third Athena of Phidias, also located in the Acropolis of Athens, was the great Athena made of ivory and gold called the Parthenos (or Maiden) which was to replace the old wooden idol of Athena Polias inside the Parthenon.
 She was crowned by a helmet in form of a sphinx topped with a large plume, on her right hand was holding the Victory, while the left hand rested on her shield.
 We know this famous sculpture only from small copies of Roman times.
 Ancient chronicles said that a portion of the gold and ivory that was to be used in the Parthenos disappeared from Phidias’ workshop so he was accused and severely sentenced.
 Phidias was banished from Athens after the construction of the Parthenon was over.
-However, before he died Phidias managed to finish the colossal statue of Zeus for the great sanctuary of Olympia highly praised in antiquity as one of the 7 wonders of the ancient world and of which only the memory remains.
+However, before he died Phidias managed to finish another statue: the colossal statue of Zeus for the great sanctuary of Olympia highly praised in antiquity as one of the 7 wonders of the ancient world and of which only its memories remains.